craigtaub/snapandcompare/README.md

 So Node and webpage

 ### Why node?
--very easy to setup/install and use
+- very easy to setup/install and use
 - easy to add new modules and keep decoupled

 ### Why not nodes imagediff?